MatuaDoc/OnslowCollege.github.io/12dtc/programming/lists-01-search.md

 Note that the end index is actually one higher than the index of the last item you will use.

-## 2.3.2 Slicing from the beginning
+## 2.2.2 Slicing from the beginning

-To create a subsection from the beginning of the list to a specified index, remove the first number from the subscript.
+To create a slice from the beginning of the list to a specified index, remove the first number from the subscript.
 For example:

 ```python
 ducks = ["Hubert", "Dewford", "Llewellyn", "Webbigail", "Lena", "Violet"]